 Homeschooling A Struggling Reader

 Reluctant Readers Need Extra Time

+When homeschooling a reluctant reader, keep an eye on how they move through each subject.
 Those who struggle to read will move more slowly through every subject because all subjects except math require reading.
 You can help a struggling reader by allowing for a slower pace, using audiobook versions whenever possible, and providing untimed testing whenever any reading is required.